ahmd7/Dynamic-Site-to-Site-VPN-AWS/README.md

 ## Stage 2B - Populate Demo Value Template

-11. Populate the DemoValueTemplate using the provided instructions.
+11. Populate the DemoValueTemplate using the provided instructions from the txt files.

 ## Stage 3A - Configure IPsec Tunnels for ONPREMISES-ROUTER1